Category: Adult Dentistry, Common Questions, Dr. Advocate's Insight

 Also, fillings (especially tooth-colored fillings) expand and contract with temperature changes leading to “leakage” – gaps under the existing filling.
 Amalgam fillings (silver fillings) may fracture or cause teeth to crack because they are placed without bonding material.

 Why does my filling hurt days, weeks or months afterward?

 The three most common reasons fillings hurt after treatment include tooth trauma, high bite, or ill-fitting restoration.

 Tooth trauma – occurs during the cavity-removal process.
-High speed and slow speed burs remove the cavity increasing the tooth temperature.
+High-speed and slow-speed burs remove the cavity increasing the tooth temperature.
 Water spray is applied simultaneously to cool the tooth and prevent nerve tissue irritation.
-Also, during the filling process, tooth structure is dried out before bond application and filling placement.
+Also, during the filling process, the tooth structure is dried out before bond application and filling placement.

 High bite – refers to an elevated filling when biting or chewing.
 This is the most common reason for post-operative filling pain because it’s challenging to calibrate your bite while you are still numb.
 In addition, this repeated irritation will bruise the tooth leading to hypersensitivity when chewing or consuming cold beverages.

 Ill-fitting restoration – refers to a poorly placed filling with gaps between the filling and tooth surface.
 These gaps allow cold and hot fluids to interact with the sensitive dentin triggering a pain response.
 Also, if left untreated, these gaps will harbor bacteria and lead to another cavity.

 Before visiting the dentist, you can manage cavity pain with OTC medications such as Tylenol and Ibuprofen for pain relief.
 The most effective OTC medication combination is 600 mg Ibupfron and 325 mg Tylenol.
 Alternate these medications every 4 hours for the most effective pain relief.

 If you are still experiencing pain, try one of these toothache home remedies.